IbraTech04/CSC148-FSG-Slides-2024/Week 10 - Expression Trees + Efficiency + Midterm Review/Readme.md

-*Note: Week 10 hasn't happened yet, so the following is incomplete.

-🫣🫣🫣Hey!
-No Peeking!🙈🙈🙈

 # Week 10: Expression Trees + Efficiency + Midterm Review

 This week, we'll be quickly glancing over *Expression Trees* before moving onto the *Midterm Review*.
 We'll be covering the most important topics of the last 5 weeks (Weeks 5-10), along with important study tips, common tricks placed in questions, and my predictions for the midterm.